Some (song): Promotions

 The song received numerous first place awards on various music show broadcasts, with five wins on KBS Music Bank (February 21, 28, March 7, 21 and April 4), two wins on Mnet's M!
-Countdown (February 20, 27) and MBC Music Core (February 22 and March 1), and a single win on SBS Inkigayo (February 23) and MBC Music Show Champion (February 19).
+Countdown (February 20, 27) and MBC's Music Core (February 22 and March 1) and a single win on SBS' Inkigayo (February 23) and MBC M's Show Champion (February 19).

 Chart performance

 The song charted at number one for two weeks on South Korea's Gaon Digital Chart.
 The song was also number one for six weeks on the Billboard Korea K-Pop Hot 100.
 This feat makes the song the longest-running chart topper of 2014.